appliedsec/Powerglove-DNS/README.rst

 Powerglove DNS
 ==============================

-powerglove DNS is a simple for reserving an IP and hostname pair in a Power DNS installation
+powerglove DNS is a simple tool for reserving an IP and hostname pair in a Power DNS installation

 usage: powerglove-dns [-h] [--remove FQDN] [--ttl TTL] [--domain name]
                      [--is_present FQDN] [--text TEXT_RECORD_CONTENTS]